-Sculpture > Water Cures
+Water Cures

 Water as Cure and Transformation presented contemporary sculpture in conjunction with artifacts from the collection to explore the historical use of water as a curative agent, while also considering water more broadly as a conduit for transformation.
 Sculptures included an homage to the Four Humors and their associated temperaments, and "Exogeny", a hanging sculpture of steel and paper that considers vulnerability and intervention into the body.
 Also on display were a series of small resin castings paralleling historical water cure diagrams, and a large-scale steel sculpture whose forms reference both disease and the healing flow of water.